jeffpar/mandelbot/README.md

 - Build it using clear, well-documented code (see [mandelbot.js](src/mandelbot.js))
 - Experiment with third-party libraries (eg, the [BigNumber](https://github.com/jeffpar/bignumber.js) JavaScript library)

-However, this is a work-in-progress, so the Mandelbot feature set is small.
-I started the project as a diversion and an excuse to learn some new things, so bear with me.
+However, this is a work-in-progress, and the Mandelbot feature set is not fully defined.
+The project started as a diversion and an excuse to learn some new things, so expect it to evolve.

 For history buffs, I've [archived](src/old/) an assortment of old related Pascal, C, and 8088 assembly-language code that I wrote over 30 years ago.
 And the original [Scientific American](http://mandelbot.net/pubs/Dewdney_Mandelbrot.pdf)